Dream Weavers

 Sketches

-A studio piece always begins with an artist’s sketch.
-Our collection includes over one thousand sketches for rugs and tapestries, whereof almost 700 are created by Märta Måås-Fjetterström herself.
+Every studio piece begins with an artist’s sketch.
+The Märta Måås-Fjetterström archive contains over 1,000 designs for rugs and tapestries, nearly 700 of which were created by Märta Måås-Fjetterström herself.

-Marianne Richter’s sketches are playful and of vary greatly in form and colour.
-Executed in watercolour and pencil on delicate tissue paper, the sketches were patched on cardboard and often accompanied by Richter’s notes to the studio and the weavers.
-These notes, which are contemporary with the sketches, are extremely helpful when the rugs are woven today, perhaps 60–70 years later.
-Each rug composition has been painted in various dimensions with individual technical solutions for borders and other details.
+Marianne Richter’s sketches are more playful in both form and colour.
+Typically created in pencil and watercolour on delicate tissue paper, her designs were mounted on cardboard and accompanied by handwritten notes to the studio.
+These annotations, made at the time of creation, remain important references for our weavers, especially when a rug is produced many decades later.
+Each composition was painted in various dimensions and often included unique technical solutions for borders and other details.

 Val_av_garn_906d2c88-d8b0-4936-8388-4e95a1b5c9fb.jpg